adsellor/Masonry-Grid-React/README.md

 The masonry grid is implemented using a custom virtualization technique to ensure smooth performance with large datasets.
 Key aspects include:

-- Calculation of visible items based on scroll position using IntersectionObserver
+- Calculation of visible items based on scroll position
 - Dynamic rendering of only visible images
 - Efficient update of item positions on resize events